tarantool/cartridge/rst/cartridge_dev.rst

 Introduction
 --------------------------------------------------------------------------------

-To develop and start an application, in short, you need to go through the following steps:
+To develop and start an application, you need to go through the following steps:

 #. :ref:`Install <cartridge-install-dev>` Tarantool Cartridge and other